Katy Perry Criticized For Working With Alleged Anti-Gay Hip-Hop Group Migos On New Single

 “This world is not right,” Takeoff, the third member of Migos, was noted as adding.

-Later in the interview, Quavo attempted to backtrack on his comments, but ultimately dug himself in a deeper and more controversial, hole.
+Later in the interview, Quavo attempted to backtrack on his comments but ultimately dug himself in a deeper and more controversial, hole.

 “We ain’t saying nothing wrong with the gays, [but ILoveMakonnen] first came out talking about trapping and selling Molly, doing all that.
 That’s wack, bro.”